exoticlibraries/liblogax/docs/docs/callbacks.md

 typedef void (*logax_callback)(const char *date, const char *time, const int level, const char *file, const size_t line_number, const char *function_name, const char *fmt, ...);
 ```

-The example belows shows how to register a callback which is invoked when there is a new log
+The example below shows how to register a callback which is invoked when there is a new log

 ```c
 #include <exotic/logax.h>